Rogers is working out for the Texans, Ian Rapoport of NFL Network reports.

 Rogers is suspended for the first game of the season and has yet to practice as he continues to recover from a torn ACL, so the move wouldn't be a surprising one.
-If that's indeed the case, Rogers would be eligible to rejoin the team when it comes off the Week 7 bye to face the Browns.
+If that's indeed the case, Rogers would be eligible to rejoin the team after a Week 7 bye.

 After re-signing with Pittsburgh on July 25, Rogers was immediately placed on the Physically Unable to Perform list while he continues to recover from the ACL tear he suffered in mid-January.
 His presence on the field running in a straight line marks significant progress, but there weren't any signs of Rogers incorporating any change-of-direction work during the session.
 His availability for the start of the regular season remains a question mark.

 Rogers (knee) will be placed on the Steelers' Physically Unable to Perform list, Ray Fittipaldo of The Pittsburgh Post-Gazette reports.

 This news came just hours after Rogers re-signed with the Steelers, who will evaluate where he is in his rehabilitation from January ACL surgery.
 Once he's cleared, he'll compete for depth slotting behind starting wideouts Antonio Brown and JuJu Smith-Schuster.

 Rogers (knee) agreed Wednesday to re-sign with the Steelers on a one-year contract, Adam Schefter of ESPN reports.